 "Yeah, well, join the club."
 He lit another cigarette and offered her one.

 "No, I'm good."
 She closed her eyes for a moment.
 "I don't know what to do.
 I can feel that she's hurting.
 But I don't know what to do."

 "That may be impossible.
 For me, and for Giles, magic is a tool.
 It's something we use to help us.
 For Willow it's become her identity.
 She's not happy if she's not proving she's the big, powerful witch.
 This has to do with a lot more than misusing magic.
 It has to do with how she feels about herself and how the magic lets her make others afraid so that she doesn't have to be."

 "Oh great.
 So you go and leave her and just rub that in?
 Bloody brilliant."

 She looked away for a moment.
 "I had to, Spike.
 She wasn't good for me.
 I wasn't good for her.
 And...I couldn't trust her anymore."

 He looked up at Buffy's window.
-"Looks like you're not the only one that can't trust."
+"Looks like you're not the only one who can't trust."